Modes of Operation

 To obtain firmware BINs for NVIDIA® BlueField®-2 devices, refer to the BlueField-2 firmware download page.

-To switch from NIC mode back to DPU mode:
+To change from back from NIC mode to DPU (ECPF) mode: